xypron/pyrelayctl/README.rst

 Examples
 --------

-relctl.py is a command line tool to control attached relay cards.
+relctl.py is a command line tool to control attached relay boards.

 printenv.py shows how to use the library to switch on a computer, read the U-Boot environment variables and then switch it off again.